-Most of the games here would work best with individual exploration in the classroom.
+Most of the games on Math Playground would work best with individual exploration in the classroom.
 Teachers might also use the worksheet generator to print practice sheets or assign online drills.
-On a more interesting note, the site has an entire section of multi-player games (they can be played on multiple computers).
+On a more interesting note, the site has an entire section of multiplayer games (they can be played on multiple computers).
 Teachers can create private competition sessions where students can compete with one another.

 Remember that it may take you some time to search through the site.
 Using the games in class will take diligence and supervision to make sure that kids don't get caught clicking in the wrong place or playing irrelevant games.Continue reading Show less

 Math Playground is an extensive collection of math games that address a wide variety of math topics such as arithmetic, geometry, percentages, word problems, algebra, graphing, and even logic.
 Beyond the games and some opportunities for drill-like practice, the site also has worksheets, both online and printable.
 Another unique section of the site highlights math as a prerequisite for a variety of careers (e.g., graphic designer).
 A Common Core section for teachers lists the many games that align to a wide variety of standards.
 However, content is disorganized and seems haphazardly divided.
 Be aware of the ads; it can be hard to tell them apart from the site's content, and they may not be age-appropriate.Continue reading Show less

 Not only are many of the games on Math Playground fun (and sometimes downright addictive), they also have learning content built right in.
 For example, there are math-focused versions of Pac-Man and Tetris that help kids explore addition and numbers.
 Other games require brain-bending logic, like the gravity-based "Sugar, sugar."
 Worksheets, drills, and instructional videos explain a variety of math concepts to help round out the site’s clearly educational approach.
 Most of the content is solid, although some games are better than others.
 Since there are a lot of activities, finding the best ones can take a bit of poking around.